05 Jul Google Images Is Not A Free-For-All

 It is very easy to gather inspiration from Google Images – it is a great resource and I, in particular, encourage that.
 However, if you are using images on your website, brochure, in your logo or other promotional materials, that have not been properly licensed: beware.
 You may one day soon get a letter in the mail from a fancy, high-priced attorney asking for a gob of money and a request to cease and desist.

 The good news is that there are websites who offer low-priced packages on royalty-free images.
 Here are just 5:

 Keep in mind that, though most of these are inexpensive, you do get what you pay for.
-If you can afford to it is good idea to hire a photographer to take photos for you, especially if you have something specific in mind.
+If you can afford to, it is good idea to hire a photographer to take photos for you, especially if you have something specific in mind.
 It will also keep things very unique, as there will then be no one else in the world with those photographs.
 With stock photos, this is an impossibility; unless you want to pay exclusive rights, which are generally in the thousands of dollars.
 It’s up to you!
-Either way, just remember that it’s NOT COOL to steal other people’s hard work, and, in most cases, there are financial consequences that could have been avoided by simply going the right option of purchasing royalty-free.
+Either way, just remember that it’s NOT COOL to steal other people’s hard work, and, in most cases, there are financial consequences that could have been avoided by simply purchasing royalty-free images.